Estimated reading time: 6 minutes

-Code-of-ethics and conduct statements are typically developed at the board or leadership level and filtered throughout the organization through training and the new employee orientation process.
+Code-of-ethics and conduct statements are typically developed at the board or leadership level.

 Church employees are not exempt from unethical behaviors and can also benefit from having a written guide for ethical conduct in the workplace.

-Common agreed to values and principles outlined in the statement are things like conflict-of-interest, confidentiality, respectfulness of others, good stewardship, legal compliance, etc.
+Common agreed to values and principles outlined in the statement include things like – conflict of interest, confidentiality, respectfulness of others, good stewardship, legal compliance, etc.

-Providing a written code-of-ethics and conduct document, that employees sign when hired, is the first step in helping employees understand decision making and behavior expectations.
+Providing a written code-of-ethics and conduct document that employees sign when hired is the first step in helping employees understand the organization’s expectations for behaviors and decision-making.

 Food for thought: Are there questionable internal practices that you worry others will uncover and challenge?

-Food for thought: Do you conduct church business with vendors you have a personal financial interest in?
+Food for thought: Do you conduct church business with vendors you have a financial interest in?

-Food for thought: Do you discuss personal issues (gossip) about members with others who have no need to know?
+Food for thought: Do you discuss personal issues (gossip) about members with others who do not need to know?